kmgreen2/agglo/README.md

 ## Rationale and Approach

 We already have plenty of stable, reliable stream processing frameworks, so why do we need this one?
-There are two big reasons:

-1. Most stream processing is done explicitly using a framework, such as Spark, Flink, Kafka Streams, etc. or via a custom microservice architecture that leverages a reliable queue or event bus.

-2. Many stream processing tasks are simple transformations, filters, aggregations, annotations, etc. that can be done at the point of ingestion.
+Most stream processing is done explicitly using a framework, such as Spark, Flink, Kafka Streams, etc. or via a custom microservice architecture that leverages a reliable queue or event bus.
+Many stream processing tasks are simple transformations, filters, aggregations, annotations, etc. that can be done at the point of ingestion.
 This becomes more and more important with IoT use cases, where ingestion points (the edge) is far away from your operations VPC(s).

-3. Building bespoke micropservices for integration-based event processing is overkill.

-4. Stateful operations need not occur in a central location
+In short, we believe that many stream processing tasks can be accomplished without the use of stream processing systems and/or custom microservice architectures.

-Our approach is to provide a single multi-use binary that can handle most stream processing tasks, where any stateful interactions are handled by exrternal key-value stores, object stores or file systems, and more complex stream processing tasks can be forwarded to the appropriate stream processing system.
-For example, binge is a perfect fit for complimenting existing stream processing workloads, since it can preprocess and route events at the edge.
+Our approach is to provide a single multi-use binary that can handle most stream processing tasks, where any stateful interactions are handled by external key-value stores, object stores or file systems, and more complex stream processing tasks can be forwarded to the appropriate stream processing system.
+This provides the flexibility to deploy the binary to the most appropriate "edge" (e.g., load balancer, IoT gateway, Lambda function, etc.) depending on the use case.
+In addition, it provides the flexibility to rely on external systems for stateful interactions, which can also exist at the edge (e.g., Agglo provides in-memory key-value stores), existing on-prem deployment or cloud-managed deployment.

+Agglo/binge is not intended to replace existing stream processing systems.
+While there are many cases where it could be the main technology used for stream processing, it is also a perfect fit for complimenting existing stream processing workloads, since it can preprocess and route events from the edge to a centrally managed stream processing system or event bus.

-Main insight: No need to do all stream processing in traditional SPE.
-Can tradeoff cost, latency, throughput, consistency by using binge with other systems.
-Hypothesis, can use binge as basis of any event-driven architecture, where the binge processes are distributed to different edges (IoT gateways, LB, Kubernetes, Lambda) and utilize managed systems for persistence and more involved processing.
+The main insight here is that there is no need to do all stream processing in traditional SPE.
+The value here is to provide the ability to tradeoff cost, latency, throughput, consistency by using binge with other systems.
+Our hypothesis is that binge can be used as the basis of any event-driven architecture, where the binge processes are distributed to different edges (IoT gateways, LB, Kubernetes, Lambda) and utilize managed systems for persistence and more involved processing.

-Draw a picture of this ^^^: Events coming into many binge instances, which are relying on managed systems.
+ToDo: Add some pictures with a few examples.

 ## Getting Started

-To make life easier, it is best to make sure the tests pass before doing antyhing else.
+To make life easier, it is best to make sure the tests pass before doing anything else.
 This requires that the following is installed:

 - [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html): Local AWS services are used for testing
 - [go-mock](https://github.com/golang/mock): Mocks are generated at test time (I'll probably just check the mocks in eventually)
 - [minio-client](https://docs.min.io/docs/minio-client-quickstart-guide.html): Used for testing local object stores

-First, make sure eveything builds and the unit-tests pass:
+First, make sure everything builds and the unit-tests pass:

 ```
 $ make test